-This Code for Members of the Antiquarian Booksellers’ Association applies to all commercial transactions in which they are engaged.
+This Code for members of the Antiquarian Booksellers’ Association applies to all commercial transactions in which they are engaged.
 It is intended to regularise such transactions and to ensure that they are conducted according to the highest professional and ethical standards.
 Members are also subject to the Code of Usages and Customs of the International League of Antiquarian Booksellers.
 Although similar in intent and purpose, the two Codes are not identical: should any dispute over interpretation arise, the ABA Code shall take precedence in all instances except where the matter in dispute lies between members of different national associations affiliated to the International League.

+1a.
+DESCRIPTION AND DISCLOSURE.
 Members are responsible for the identification and accurate bibliographical description of all material offered for sale.
 All significant defects, restorations and sophistications must be clearly indicated.
 Unless the parties agree otherwise, a full and prompt refund shall be available to the purchaser of any misrepresented material.
 Members must understand and be responsible for the proper use and interpretation of the technical terms of the trade.

+1b.
+AUTHENTICITY.
 Members shall vouch for the authenticity of all materials offered for sale.
 Should it be determined that such material is not authentic or is questionable, then it shall be returnable for full refund, or on some other mutually agreed terms.
 Material shown not to be authentic, or of disputed or undetermined nature, shall not again be offered for sale unless all facts concerning it are disclosed.

 1c.
 PLAGIARISM.
 Catalogue descriptions and images are a species of intellectual property: members or their representatives should not steal or plagiarise from their colleagues; any quoted material should be acknowledged, and if substantial use is made of another bookseller’s text or images, permission should be sought in advance.